awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 **Step 3: Create a file system policy \(optional\)**

 Optionally, you can create a file system policy for your file system\.
 An EFS file system policy is an IAM resource policy that you use to control NFS client access to the file system\.
-For more information, see [Using IAM to Control NFS Access to Amazon EFS](iam-access-control-nfs-efs.md)\.
+For more information, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md)\.
 ![\[Step 3 in creating an EFS file system, optionally create a file system policy.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-fscustomcreate-step3-fsp.png)

 1. In **Policy options**, you can choose any combination of the available preconfigured policies: